Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/ms-MY/axialunar-parameters.md

 sidebar_label: Parameters
 ---

 Many of these parameter values can be updated via on-chain governance.
-If you require absolute certainty as to their values, it is recommended you directly check the constants by looking at the [chain state](https://axiasolar.js.org/apps/#/chainstate/constants) and/or [storage](https://axiasolar.js.org/apps/#/chainstate).
+If you require absolute certainty as to their values, it is recommended you directly check the constants by looking at the [chain state](https://AXIA.js.org/apps/#/chainstate/constants) and/or [storage](https://AXIA.js.org/apps/#/chainstate).

 ### Periods of common actions and attributes

-_NOTE: AXIALunar generally runs 4x as fast as AXIASolar, except AXIASolar also has 6 second slots.
-See [AXIASolar Parameters](https://solar.wiki.axiacoin.network/docs/en/maintain-axiasolar-parameters) for more details on how AXIALunar's parameters differ from AXIASolar's._
+_NOTE: AXIALunar generally runs 4x as fast as AXIA, except AXIA also has 6 second slots.
+See [AXIA Parameters](https://solar.wiki.AXIA.network/docs/en/maintain-AXIA-parameters) for more details on how AXIALunar's parameters differ from AXIA's._

 - Slot: 6 seconds \*(generally one block per slot, although see note below)
 - Epoch: 1 hour (600 slots x 6 seconds)